pawelc/docs/toread_maths.md

 1955 - Theory of ordinary differential equations
-2010 - Lecture notes on numerical solutions of ordinary differential equations
+2008 - Evaluating Derivatives: Principles and Techniques of Algorithmic Differentiation 2010 - Lecture notes on numerical solutions of ordinary differential equations

 An Introduction to Measure Theory